-By 8 August 1844 the stage was set for a Rigdon-versus-Young morality play, an ecclesiastical contest in which the winner could claim the primary position of Mormon power.
-Although these happenings constitute one of Mormonism's most pivotal shifts of leadership, considerable confusion surrounds the day's events.
+constitute one of Mormonism's most pivotal shifts of leadership, considerable confusion surrounds the day's events.
 Much of the retrospective disarray arises from the fact that two public gatherings were held that day.
-Many commentators have either assumed that the alleged "transfiguration of Brigham Young" occurred in the afternoon meeting or have combined both meetings into a single narrative.
+Many commentators have either assumed that the alleged "transfiguration of Brigham Young" occurred in the afternoon meeting, or have combined both meetings into a single narrative.

-Several sets of minutes of the afternoon meeting, each in the hand of a different scribe, make it clear that they saw no mystical occurrence during that gathering.
+Several sets of minutes of the afternoon meeting, each in the hand of a different scribe, make it clear they saw no mystical occurrence during that gathering.
 Furthermore, virtually all retrospective accounts mention that Young was "transfigured" when he began to speak after Rigdon had spoken.
 Rigdon only addressed the congregation in the morning session, he did not speak in the afternoon.
 While minutes of the morning gathering do exist, in stenographer Thomas Bullock's shorthand, they have never been transcribed.
-By order of the current LDS Quorum of the Twelve Apostles they remain unavailable "for public scrutiny."
-Nevertheless, several other accounts of the morning's events survive.
+By order of the current LDS Quorum of the Twelve Apostles, they remain unavailable "for public scrutiny."33 Nevertheless, several other accounts of the morning's events survive.

-By 10:00 a.m. more than 5,000 Saints had gathered at the grove east of the temple in response to William Marks's announcement.
+By 10:00 a.m., more than 5,000 Saints had gathered at the grove east of the temple in response to William Marks's announcement.
 As Rigdon began speaking, a strong headwind muted his voice, so he relocated to the leeward side and climbed on top of a wagon box.
 From that spot he addressed the Saints until 11:30 a.m.
-While some have painted Rigdon's discourse as uninspired, others, including Orson Hyde, a longtime Rigdon critic, said he presented "his claims with all the eloquence and power that he was master of."
+While some have painted Rigdon's discourse as uninspired, others, including Orson Hyde, a longtime Rigdon critic, said he presented "his claims with all the eloquence and power that he was master of."34

 Despite assurances that the convocation was nothing more than a prayer meeting, Rigdon labored to gain a show of support from the throng of LDS faithful.
-Hyde reported that Rigdon was just "about to ask an expression of the people by vote; when lo! to his grief and mortification, [Brigham Young] stepped upon the stand ... and with a word stayed all the proceedings of Mr. Rigdon."
-Young, recalling the event in 1860, stated: "when I went to meet Sidney Rigdon on the meeting ground I went alone, and was ready alone to face and drive the dogs from the flock."
+Hyde reported that Rigdon was just "about to ask an expression of the people by vote; when lo! to his grief and mortification, [Brigham Young] stepped upon the stand. . . and with a word stayed all the proceedings of Mr. Rigdon."35 Young, recalling the event in 1860, stated: "[W]hen I went to meet Sidney Rigdon on the meeting ground I went alone, and was ready alone to face and drive the dogs from the flock."36

-Jacob Hamblin's recollection of the morning of 8 August indicates that Young's booming voice and stunning display of brinkmanship caused the audience to turn in their seats and face his commanding
+Jacob Hamblin's recollection of the morning of 8 August indicates that Young's booming voice and stunning display of brinkmanship caused the audience to turn in their seats and face his commanding presence on the stand.

-33. Watson to Van Wagoner.

-34. Hyde, 13.

-36. Journal History, 6 Oct.
-1860.

-presence on the stand.
 "I will manage this voting for Elder Rigdon," he bellowed.
 "He does not preside here.
+This child [meaning himself] will

+^{33.} Watson to Van Wagoner.

+^{34.} Hyde, Speech, 13.

+^{36.} Journal History, 6 Oct.
+1860.

-This child [meaning himself] will manage this flock for a season."
-Tactically, he then dismissed the meeting, allowing time for Rigdon's rhetoric to dissipate, and announced a special assembly for 2:00 p.m.
-Wilford Woodruff's diary records, under the same date: "The[re] was a meeting appointed at the grove for the Church to come together for Prayers.
-But in consequence of some excitement among the People and a dispositions by some spirits to try to divide the Church, it was thought best to attend to the business of the Church in the afternoon that was to be attended to on Tuesday."
+manage this flock for a season."37 Tactically, he then dismissed the meeting, allowing time for Rigdon's rhetoric to dissipate, and announced a special assembly for 2:00 p.m.
+Wilford Woodruff's diary records, under the same date, states: "The[re] was a meeting appointed at the grove for the Church to come together for Prayers.
+But in consequence of some excitement among the People and a dispositions by some spirits to try to divide the Church, it was thought best to attend to the business of the Church in the afternoon that was to be attended to on Tuesday."38